Proto-Uralic language: Vocabulary

 Approximately 500 Uralic lemmas can be reconstructed.
-However, not all of them contain reflexes in every Uralic branch, particularly the divergent Samoyedic branch.
+However, not all of them contain reflexes in every Uralic branch, particularly the Samoyedic branch.

 The reconstructed vocabulary is compatible with a Mesolithic hunter-gatherer culture and a north Eurasian landscape (spruce, Siberian pine, and various other species found in the Siberian taiga), and contains interesting hints on kinship structure.
 On the other hand, agricultural terms cannot be reconstructed for Proto-Uralic.
 Words for ‘sheep’, ‘wheat / barley’ and ‘flour’ are phonologically irregular within Uralic and all have limited distribution.
 In addition, the word for ‘metal’ or ‘copper’ is actually a Wanderwort (cf. North Saami veaiki, Finnish vaski ‘copper, bronze’, Hungarian vas, and Nganasan basa ‘iron’).

 Examples of vocabulary correspondences between the modern Uralic languages are provided in the list of comparisons at the Finnish Wikipedia.